Myanmar Air Force: Accidents and incidents

+On 24 January 1980, a Burma Air Force FH-227 crashed when an engine failed shortly after take-off, killing all but one of the 44 people on board.
+One person on the ground was injured.

-On 11 June 2014, a Mig-29UB caught fire and crashed on to farmland near Myothit township of Magway at 8:30 a.m. (local time).
-Two pilots safely ejected.
+On 11 June 2014, a MiG-29UB caught fire and crashed on to farmland near Myothit township of Magway at 8:30 a.m. (local time).
+The two pilots safely ejected.

-On 10 February 2016, a Beech 1900 aircraft crashed after taking off from Naypidaw Airport, killing 5 military personnels.
+On 10 February 2016, a Beech 1900 aircraft crashed after taking off from Naypidaw Airport, killing 5 military personnel.

-On 14 June 2016, a Mi-2 helicopter crashed near the Yangon–Mandalay Expressway at being refueled at the Taungngu airbase, killing three military servicemen on board.
+On 14 June 2016, an Mil Mi-2 helicopter crashed near the Yangon–Mandalay Expressway at being refueled at the Taungngu airbase, killing three military servicemen on board.

 2017 Myanmar Air Force Shaanxi Y-8 crash: On 7 June 2017, a Shaanxi Y-8 was reported missing 30 nmi west to Dawei.
 The aircraft was carrying 122 people.
 There were no survivors.

-On 3 April 2018, An F-7 fighter aircraft of Taungoo Air Base has crashed into a farm near KyunKone Village in Taungoo.
-It is learned that the F-7, which is used as a training aircraft, was believed to have crashed while trying to land the ground at around 11:30 am.
-It is reported that a pilot was killed on the spot during the crash.
+On 3 April 2018, an F-7 fighter aircraft of Taungoo Air Base crashed into a farm near KyunKone Village in Taungoo.
+The aircraft was on a training route during the crash while trying to land the ground at around 11:30 am, killing its pilot.

-On 16 October 2018, two Myanmar F-7Ms crashed near Magway, Myanmar, killing both pilots and a civilian on the ground.
+On 16 October 2018, two F-7Ms crashed near Magway, Myanmar, killing both pilots and a civilian on the ground.
 Both aircraft struck a broadcast tower.
-One plummeted into a rice paddy, while the other nose-dived near a famous Buddhist pagoda in the Magway region of central Myanmar.
+One plummeted into a rice paddy, while the other nose-dived near a Buddhist pagoda in the Magway region of central Myanmar.

-On 3 May 2021, one helicopter was shot down near the town of Moemauk in Kachin province by the Kachin Independence Army in response to the MAF's air raid.
-There was no confirmation from the MAF nor the KIA on which helicopter was shot down and which AA system was used by the KIA in the incident.
+On 3 May 2021, one Mi-35 helicopter was shot down near the town of Moemauk in Kachin province by the Kachin Independence Army in response to the MAF's air raid.
+There was no confirmation from the MAF nor the KIA on which AA system was used by the KIA in the incident.

 On 11 June 2021, a Beechcraft 1900 crashed on its landing approach to Pyin Oo Lwin's airport, killing 12 people including a senior Buddhist monk, the abbot of Zay Kone Monastery in Pyinmana.

-On 16 February 2022, A-5 fighter jet crashed near Ohn Taw village in Sagaing Region.
+On 16 February 2022, an A-5 ground-attack jet crashed near Ohn Taw village in Sagaing Region.

-On 29 March 2022, Mi-17 helicopter crashed and injured five people on board near Hakha, Chin State.
+On 29 March 2022, an Mi-17 helicopter crashed and injured five people on board near Hakha, Chin State.

+On 11 November 2023, a K-8W trainer aircraft of the Myanmar Air Force crashed in Hpruso Township, Karenni State.
+Local rebels claimed to have shot it down, while the Myanmar Air Force claimed that it was a mechanical failure, and the pilot was later captured.